alexch/codelikethis/README.md

 2. cd codelikethis
 3. bundle install
 4. rspec spec/
-5. rake run
+5. `rake run` (or `rackup`)
 6. open http://localhost:9292

 ---

 SCSS currently built using Sass.
-Run this all the time in development, or at least once before deploy:
+Run this all the time in development, or at least once before deploy after you change anything:

     rake build